Cincinnati Open 2025: Emma Raducanu on collision course with Katie Boulter ahead of US Open

 The men's and women's singles winners will earn £3.7m ($5m), the largest champions' payout.

-Novak Djokovic, Coco Gauff, and 2024 US Open champions Aryna Sabalenka and Jannik Sinner were among the 20 players who signed a letter to the chiefs of the four Grand Slam events in March seeking more prize money.
+Djokovic, Gauff, and 2024 US Open champions Sabalenka and Sinner were among the 20 players who signed a letter to the chiefs of the four Grand Slam events in March seeking more prize money.

 The players are in discussions with the other major tournaments - Wimbledon, French Open, and Australian Open - to secure a higher payout.